-18. What is High Quality Teaching?
+19. What is High Quality Teaching?

 As stated by the EEF (2021) "Pupils with Special Educational Needs have the greatest need for excellent teaching and are entitled to provision that supports achievement at, and enjoyment of, school."
 At Court Fields, our first priority for all students with SEND is that they receive consistently high-quality teaching across the whole breadth of the curriculum to enable them to succeed.
 We provide a high level of challenge for all of our students and scaffold learning to ensure that every student, including those with SEND, is able to attain the very highest standards.
 Our teachers use principles of high-quality education based on research - precise explanation, scaffolded practice, regular feedback, expert modelling and targeted questioning to enable students to know, remember and do more in every subject area.
-In accordance with the SEN code of practice (2014), this high-quality teaching is the first and most important level of support for SEND students, and all of our teachers are made "responsible and accountable for the progress and development of all pupils, including those who have additional needs"
+In accordance with the SEN code of practice (2014), this high-quality teaching is the first and most important level of support for SEND students, and all of our teachers are made "responsible and accountable for the progress and development of all pupils, including those who have additional needs".

-19. How do you assess and review progress that children are making?
+20. How do you assess and review progress that children are making?
 How do you evaluate the effectiveness of what you are doing?

 We do this through a range of ways including: formative (ongoing) assessment for learning, book monitoring, lesson observations, intervention results, behaviour and Class Chart points, reports from teachers, student voice and summative assessments (such as end of Unit tests).
-Students are tracked from Year 7 to monitor their progressthroughout KS3 and KS4.
+Students are tracked from Year 7 to monitor their progress throughout KS3 and KS4.

-20. How are children and young people with SEN integrated with non-SEN students?
+21. How are children and young people with SEND integrated with non-SEND students?

 We are a fully inclusive school and believe that all students should have the opportunity to achieve and succeed, while recognising and supporting individual needs.
-The majority of SEN learners' needs can be met in the classroom through quality teaching and a carefully planned sequenced curriculum.
+The majority of SEND learners' needs can be met in the classroom through quality teaching and a carefully planned sequenced curriculum.
 Some students may also receive shared TA support in lessons or receive addition.

-21. How is the SEN Information Report created?
+22. How is the SEND Information Report created?

-The SENCO with stakeholders write and review this report every year.
-The Somerset Core Standards and Effective Support for Children and Young People with SEND and their familes are both used to support the creation of the Information report.
-This is in line with the Graduated Response within the Core Standards.
+The SENDCO, with stakeholders, writes and reviews this report every year, ensuring that all information from the Local Authority is considered and referenced.
 If any parent or carer would like to contribute and support in the reviewing of the document, they can email sen@courfields.net.
-We have a number of staff who are parents working in Learning Support Team who support the SENCO in the production and reviewing of the Information Report as well as in line with the SEND Information report with The Castle School, as part of the work within our Trust.
+We have a number of staff who are parents working in the Learning Support Team who support the SENDCO in the production and reviewing of the Information Report as well as in line with the SEND Information report with The Castle School, as part of the work within our Trust.

-22. What progress do student with SEN make at Court Fields?
+23. What progress do student with SEND make at Court Fields?

 The main measure that the government uses to measure student progress is called Progress 8.
 The following data demonstrates that outcomes for our SEN students show a positive trend over time.
-Our focus continues to be on powerfully adressing disadvantage and narrowing the gaps between SEND and other students across academic and pastoral outcomes.
+Our focus continues to be on powerfully addressing disadvantage and narrowing the gaps between SEND and other students across academic and pastoral outcomes.

-Our results show that the SEN students are making progress over time.
-The gap between SEN and Non-SEN students is closing for those following a Progress 8 curriculum.
+Our results show that the students identified as having a SEND are making progress over time.
+The gap between SEND and Non-SEND students is closing for those following a Progress 8 curriculum.

-As an inclusive local school, we also have some SEN students who do not follow a full Progress 8 curriculum, as appropriate to their needs.
+As an inclusive local school, we also have some SEND students who do not follow a full Progress 8 curriculum, as appropriate to their needs.
 This is reflected in the P8 score.